maximx1/lecarton/README.md

 Obviously, clone the git repo

 #### Heroku
-1. Set up a heroku instance with the following:
+1. Set up a heroku instance with the following either through heroku website or using heroku create:
     * At least 1 dyno
     * Heroku postgres (Or any other postgres host)
 2. You need to set up some env variables in the system: